castorres2/Cluvio-SQL-examples/README.md

 Cluvio SQL examples of meal plan business

-These are just screenshots of fully interactive charts within Cluvio uses SQL these syntaxes to perform cohort anyalses:
+These are just screenshots of fully interactive charts within Cluvio using these SQL syntaxes to perform cohort anyalses: